MMDA-2

-Scientific research has shown that MMDA-2, unlike MMDA, but similarly to 6-methyl-MDA, is only very weak at inducing the release of serotonin or dopamine, and accordingly, does not produce amphetamine-like responses in animals in drug discrimination studies.
-Instead, MMDA-2 is likely to act as a pure 5-HT2 receptor agonist similarly to the DOx series of compounds, with activation of the 5-HT2A receptor conferring its psychedelic effects.
+It has been found that MMDA-2, unlike MMDA but similarly to 6-methyl-MDA, is very weak or negligible at inducing the release of serotonin or dopamine, and accordingly, does not produce amphetamine-like responses in animals in drug discrimination studies.
+Instead, MMDA-2 is likely to act as a pure serotonin 5-HT2 receptor agonist similarly to the DOx series of compounds, with activation of the serotonin 5-HT2A receptor conferring its psychedelic effects.

 MMDA-2 has been sold as a designer drug in Japan.